After You've Gone (TV series): Plot

 When his former wife Ann goes to Africa to help out following a natural disaster, handyman Jimmy Venables has to move back into the marital home to look after his two children, Molly and Alex.
-Jimmy's former mother-in-law, opinionated and widowed teacher Diana Neal, who has always disliked Jimmy, decides to help him out.
+Jimmy's former mother-in-law, opinionated and widowed teacher Diana Neal, who has always believed Jimmy to be beneath her, decides to help him out.
 Diana's husband, Patrick Neal OBE, died in 1996.
-Fashion-obsessed Molly is an intelligent girl who sees herself as the only adult in the family, while cheerful Alex is bright but has constantly changing ideas.
+Fashion-obsessed Molly is an intelligent, if self-centred, girl who sees herself as the only mature person in the household.
+Eccentric, cheerful Alex (who appears to be on the autism spectrum) is also intelligent, but is quirky and offbeat.
+Despite frequently bickering, Diana and Jimmy do show a sincere fondness for each other throughout the series.

 Jimmy has a girlfriend, Siobhan Casey, a hairdresser, who often feels he does not pay her enough attention.
-Jimmy's assistant is Kev, while the landlord of his local pub, The Leek and Shepherd, is the pessimistic Bobby.
+Jimmy's assistant is Kev, a dimwit, while the landlord of his local pub, The Leek and Shepherd, is the pessimistic Bobby.
 In Series Two, Siobhan is the barmaid at the pub and goes back to college to study Business Studies.
 She appears less often in Series Three, having been partially written-out by having her split with Jimmy.
 Actress Amanda Abbington was pregnant at time of filming and so it was decided to make things easier for her by reducing her sizeable role.

 Bobby and Kev, meanwhile, have been developing a tendency to team up and do things which annoy Jimmy (such as kidnapping him and locking him in Kev's flat or taking legal action against him).
 Often compared to My Family, After You've Gone is a light comedy which pulled in good viewing figures despite often being broadcast at the same time as Coronation Street.
 It was often broadcast on Friday evenings on BBC One and followed by the heavier comedy of Have I Got News for You.